 - 1. Every student is expected to participate actively in the courses for which the student is enrolled. - 2.
 Students' active participation may explicitly be assessed on the basis of professional conduct.
 If a student does not meet the professional conduct obligation, the student can be given an alternative assignment. - 3.
-A 100% attendance obligation applies to every practical training session and every tutorial group.
+A 100% attendance obligation applies to practical training sessions and tutorial groups.
 The practical training sessions and tutorial groups are deemed as practical exercises within the meaning of Article 7.13, second paragraph, under d and t, of the Act.
 If a student does not meet the attendance obligation, the student will be given an alternative assignment. - 4.
-Further provisions regarding professional conduct and the attendance obligation can be found in the Rules and Guidelines of the Examination Board. - 5.
+In derogation from paragraph 3, an efforts obligation applies to practical training sessions and tutorial groups during the COVID-19 crisis.
+Students will be informed when this crisis period ends.
+If a student does not make maximum efforts to participate in education during the crisis, the student will be given an alternative assignment. - 5.
+Further provisions regarding professional conduct and the attendance obligation can be found in the Rules and Regulations of the Examination Board. - 6.
 Any additional obligations are described per component in the course manual.